linemanjs/lineman/README.md

 ### Specs

-Lineman has a simple test wrapper that runs [Testem](https://github.com/airportyh/testem) with some default configuration:
+Lineman provides a way to run your specs constantly as you work on your code with the `lineman spec` command:

 ``` bash
 $ lineman spec
 ```

+[**Note:** `lineman spec` requires `lineman run` to be running in a different process to monitor file changes..

-Testem supports Safari, Chrome, Firefox, Opera, PhantomJS and (IE9, IE8, IE7 if on Windows).
-By default we have configured Testem to launch Chrome for tests.
+The `spec` command will launch the fantastic test framework [Testem](https://github.com/airportyh/testem) supports Safari, Chrome, Firefox, Opera, PhantomJS and (IE9, IE8, IE7 if on Windows).
+By default we have configured Testem to launch Chrome for tests during development.

 You can override this by modifying the `launch_in_dev` property within `config/spec.json`